Last Updated on April 19, 2021

 Read about the latest rules and restrictions regarding the reopening of Denmark for tourism.

 On May 15, Estonia opened its borders to its Baltic neighbors.
-It started welcoming visitors from the rest of the EU countries and those belonging in the Schengen area on June 1st.
+It started welcoming visitors from the rest of the EU countries and those belonging to the Schengen area on June 1st.
 Medical symptoms will be checked at points of entry, and travel documents must be submitted.
-Those who came from countries with a high infection rate of Covid-19 will be asked to self-isolate for two weeks and take a Covid-19 test.
+Those who came from countries with a high infection rate of Covid-19 will be asked to self-isolate for 10 days and take a Covid-19 test.

 Here are the latest updates on Estonia reopening for tourists.